Take a look under your kitchen sink and how many bottles, boxes, and sprays of cleaning “stuff” do you have down there?

 Replaced: Cascade detergent & Finish rinse aid

-Well, that’s my list so far, and I’m sure I’ll be adding to it!
+Well, that’s my list of green household cleaners, and I’m sure I’ll be adding to it!
 So, who’s ready to kick out at least one commercial cleaner from under the sink and replace it with something on this list?
 Do you have any other recipes to add to this list?
 I’d love to hear from you